For more information or to get a quote contact us today

 Hazardous landing conditions may result from a few factors.

-- Poorly designed runways: Runway designs are primarily dependent on the surrounding area.
+Runway designs depend primarily on the surrounding area.
 Some airports must plan around mountains or bodies of water, creating awkward yet necessary designs for their runways.
 Other airports choose to create cramped spaces to fit more runways.
 These poorly designed runways often require pilots to make sharp turns to avoid various obstacles.

-- Defective runway materials: Runways need sufficient concrete for the load carried.
-If the materials are too weak to withstand the weight or the weather conditions, cracks will quickly form on the surface and make landings hazardous.
+Runways need sufficient concrete for the load carried.
+If the materials are too weak to withstand the weight or the weather conditions, cracks will quickly form on the surface, making landings hazardous.

-- Runway traffic incursions: Incursions occur when an aircraft collides with another plane, a person or an unauthorized vehicle.
-Numerous situations may cause these types of small plane crashes.
+Incursions occur when an aircraft collides with another plane, a person, or an unauthorized vehicle.
+Numerous situations cause these types of small plane crashes.
 Air traffic controllers could improperly direct pilots to an active or obstructed runway.
 Pilot mistakes or another employee’s errors can also lead to damaging runway incursions.

 Contact XINSURANCE for Pilot Liability Coverage

-Pilot errors, mechanical faults, inclement weather, wildlife strikes and unconventional landing conditions have contributed to small aircraft accidents worldwide.
+Pilot errors, mechanical faults, inclement weather, wildlife strikes, and unconventional landing conditions have contributed to small aircraft accidents worldwide.
 These factors may impact your flight at any time.
-You must protect your financial well-being and your passengers with adequate pilot liability insurance.
-For information about pilot liability insurance and how it applies to your situation, contact us today.
+Pilot liability insurance solutions may protect your financial well-being and your passengers in the event of a covered claim.
+For information about pilot liability insurance solutions and how they apply to your situation, contact us for a quote.

 Rick J. Lindsey hails from Salt Lake City, Utah.
 He began working in the mailroom of his father’s Salt Lake City insurance firm, getting his introduction to the business that became his lifelong career.
 Rick J. Lindsey quickly rose through the ranks while working in nearly every imaginable insurance industry job.
 As an entrepreneur, specialty lines underwriter, claims specialist, risk manager, and a licensed surplus lines broker, Rick J. Lindsey is highly skilled in all levels of leadership and execution.
 As he progressed on his career path, Rick J. Lindsey discovered an urgent need for insurers willing to write policies for high-risk individuals and businesses.
 He was frequently frustrated that he could not provide the liability protection these entities desperately needed to safeguard their assets.
 He also formed the belief that insurance companies acted too quickly to settle frivolous claims.
 Rick J. Lindsey decided to try a different approach.
 He started an insurance company and became the newly formed entity’s CEO.
 This opportunity has enabled Rick J. Lindsey to fill a void in the market and provide a valuable service to businesses, individuals, and insurance agents who write high-risk business.
 XINSURANCE also specializes in helping individuals and businesses who live a lifestyle or participate in activities that make them difficult for traditional carriers to insure.
 If you’ve been denied, non-renewed, or canceled coverage, don’t give up quite yet.
 Chances are XINSURANCE can help.